 Looking back the other direction I found that Prairie Creek flowed over the sandstone shelf for a dozen or more yards.
 The water was shallow here making it a perfect place to cross into the more heavily wooded area on the opposite side.

 The forest on the other side was thick but passable, and I was able to make good progress.
 It wasn’t long before I came across the remains of a typical house cat.
 This unfortunate feline had run afoul of something in these woods and did not survive the encounter.

 Soon the twisting creek and I crossed paths again.
 At this spot I found a tree house constructed in a secluded bend.
 This kind of construction is an age old pursuit of kids who enjoy spending time outdoors, and it is not the first that I have discovered in these woods.

 Once in my youth I got it in my head that I was going to climb the tallest tree along this section of Prairie Creek.
 I could see this tree from as far away as my house and it was a siren song for me.
 But it wasn’t easy to get to.
 This particular tree was tucked into a bend in the creek, and was well isolated by a ring of near impenetrable Greenbriar vines.
 It would require a real effort just to reach it.

 One day, when I could resist no longer, I made my way to the tree.
-When I arrived, I discovered that I was not the first to have had this idea.
-Someone else had already installed a makeshift tree house here years ago and there were still a few, mostly rotted boards, nailed to the trunk to serve as a decrepit ladder.
+As I approached, I discovered that I was not the first to have had this idea.
+Someone else had already installed a makeshift tree house here—years ago—and there were still a few, mostly rotted boards, nailed to the trunk that served as a decrepit ladder.